junovhs/warden/README.md

 We believe that **slowing down** to articulate your problem to an AI is a feature, not a bug.
 It forces you to think.
 But once the thinking is done, the *doing* should be instant and error-free.

-Warden acts as a **Gatekeeper**.
+SlopChop acts as a **Gatekeeper**.

 1. **Pack** your context (smartly filtered) to the clipboard.
 2. **Converse** with the AI in your browser.
 3. **Apply** the result via a rigorous protocol.

-If the AI produces garbage, Warden rejects it and tells the AI *exactly why*.
+If the AI produces garbage, SlopChop rejects it and tells the AI *exactly why*.

 ---

-## How Warden Changes the Game
+## How SlopChop Changes the Game

 ### 1. The Protocol (Certainty in Transport)
 Markdown code blocks (` ```rust `) are fragile.
 AIs mess them up constantly.

-Warden teaches the AI a specific, delimiter-based protocol (`#__WARDEN_FILE__#`).
+SlopChop teaches the AI a specific, delimiter-based protocol (`#__WARDEN_FILE__#`).
 When you run `warden apply`, it doesn't just regex-match text; it parses a structured manifest.

 **Result:** No more copy-paste errors.
 No more "files ending in the middle."
 If the protocol is valid, the file lands.

 ### 2. The Three Laws (Enforced Modularity)
 AIs love to write spaghetti code.
 They don't have to maintain it—you do.
-Warden enforces architectural discipline at the gate.
+SlopChop enforces architectural discipline at the gate.

 If an AI tries to give you a complex function:
-> **Warden:** "Error: Function `process_data` has a Cyclomatic Complexity of 12 (Max: 8).
+> **SlopChop:** "Error: Function `process_data` has a Cyclomatic Complexity of 12 (Max: 8).
 Refactor."

 You paste that error back to the chat.
 The AI apologizes and breaks the function into three smaller, testable helpers.